-Modi’s party rallies ahead in key India state election
+Modi’s party, allies leading vote in India’s Bihar state

 Yadav’s coalition was initially seen as a longshot effort.
 But the party drew attention as pollsters predicted a wave of an anti-incumbency against the current government amid a pandemic that has led to at least 1,000 deaths and 220,000 cases of coronavirus in the state so far.

-The polls were also seen as a gauge for Modi’s popularity, whose second term has been marked by a shrinking economy, widening social strife, numerous protests against discriminatory laws and the government reaction to the pandemic.
+Modi’s second term has been marked by a shrinking economy, widening social strife, numerous protests against discriminatory laws and the government reaction to the pandemic.

 India’s tally of confirmed cases — the second largest in the world behind the United States — stands at more than 8.5 million.